USS Wisconsin (BB-64): After the Korean War (1952–1981)

-On 9 June, Wisconsin resumed her role as a training ship, taking midshipmen to Greenock, Scotland, Brest, France, and Guantánamo Bay, Cuba, before returning to Norfolk.
+On 9 June, Wisconsin resumed her role as a training ship, taking midshipmen to Greenock, Scotland; Brest, France; and Guantánamo Bay, before returning to Norfolk.
 She departed Hampton Roads on 25 August and participated in the NATO exercise Operation Mainbrace, which was held out of Greenock, Scotland.
 After her return to Norfolk, Wisconsin underwent an overhaul in the naval shipyard there.
 Wisconsin remained in the Atlantic fleet throughout 1952 and into 1953, training midshipmen and conducting exercises.
 After a month of routine maintenance Wisconsin departed Norfolk on 9 September 1953, bound for the Far East.